jerschneid/grasshopperfinance/www.grasshopperfinance.dev.cc/wp-content/plugins/ga-google-analytics/readme.txt

 **Uninstalling**

 GA Google Analytics cleans up after itself.
 All plugin settings will be removed from your database when the plugin is uninstalled via the Plugins screen.
+Your collected GA data will remain in your Google account.

+**Pro Version**

+Want more control over your GA Tracking codes?
+With awesome features like Opt-Out Box and Code Previews?
+Check out [GA Pro &raquo;](https://plugin-planet.com/ga-google-analytics-pro/)

+**Like the plugin?**

+If you like GA Google Analytics, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/ga-google-analytics/reviews/?rate=5#new-post).
+It helps to keep development and support going strong.
+Thank you!

 == Screenshots ==

-1. GA Google Analytics: Plugin Settings (panels toggle open/closed)
+1. GA Google Analytics: Plugin Settings (default)
+2. GA Google Analytics: Plugin Settings (expanded)

 More screenshots available at the [GA Plugin Homepage](https://perishablepress.com/google-analytics-plugin/).